-For example, let's analyze sales of three products.
-Column B consist the number of units of each product, column C shows the profit per unit for each product, and column D contains formulas that calculate the profit for each product:
+For example, let's analyze the sales of three products.
+Column B consist of the number of units of each product, column C shows the profit per unit for each product, and column D contains formulas that calculate the profit for each product:

-In order to maximize total profit, Company has some constraints:
+To maximize total profit, Company has some constraints:

 - The combined production capacity is 200 total units per day.